webgme/webgme-cwl/docs/HowTos/basic.rst

 Create workflow model
 ______________________________

-As we have described in the :ref: `The Common Workflow Language modeling language` section there are essentially only a few building blocks when you manipulate a workflow.
+As we have described in the :ref:`domain intro section <The Common Workflow Language modeling language>` there are essentially only a few building blocks when you manipulate a workflow.
 However, to aim for absolute clarity and guide our users in the process (who might not be experienced in WebGME based Design Studio usage), here we provide a start to finish description